johnanvik/devops-colouring/SETUP.md

 1. Students will need to accept the invite to the team before they can be added to the project.

 ## Adding students to the project
+### For now, this needs to be done manually AFTER sending an invite to each student and they accept
 1. Run `./add-all-students-to-project.sh <org> "ITS DevSecOps Adventure" <project-number>`
  - \<org> is organization you created for this activity.
  - \<project-number> is the number appearing at the end of the URL for your project (e.g. "1")